vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 ### Verifying data

 Guest is required to verify all data provided by the Host.
-Validation of data correctness is split between multiple functions:
+Initial validation of its coherence is done in two places:

 * [`multi_evm_input.assert_coherency`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/evm/input.rs#L46) verifies:
   * Equality of subsequent `ancestor` block hashes
   * Equality of `header.state_root` and actual `state_root`

 * When we create `StateDb` in Guest with [`StateDb::new`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/guest/src/db/state.rs#L51), we compute hashes for `storage_tries` roots and `contracts` code.
 When we later try to access storage (using the [`WrapStateDb::basic_ref`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/guest/src/db/wrap_state.rs#L39) function) or contract code (using the [`WrapStateDb::code_by_hash_ref`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/guest/src/db/wrap_state.rs#L70) function), we know this data is valid because the hashes were computed properly.
 If they weren't, we wouldn't be able to access the given storage or code.
 Thus, storage verification is done indirectly.

+Above verifications are not enough to ensure validity of Time Travel (achieved by [Chain Proofs](./chain_proof.md)) and Teleport.

 ### Error handling